Musa ibn Abi al-Ghassan

 Musa ibn Abi al-Ghassan (Arabic: موسى بن أبي الغسان, romanized: Mūsa ibn Abi al-g͟hassan) was a Muslim commander who lived during the final years of the Reconquista.
 He is known for his opposition to the surrender of the Muslims in Granada, which ended around 800 years of Muslim rule in Iberia.

-Although Musa is only mentioned in Spanish sources, many modern Muslim historians, such as Ragheb Sergani, confirm his historicity.
+Although Musa is only mentioned in Spanish sources, which state that he killed himself to avoid capture by the Christians, many modern Muslim historians, such as Ragheb Sergani, confirm his historicity.

 Origins and early life

 Musa was born in Granada to an Arab family related to the ruling Nasrid dynasty.
 His family's roots trace back to the Ghassanids, an ancient Yemeni Arab tribe that ruled the Levant before Islam.
 Musa’s upbringing in this family had its impact on his personality.
 He grew up to be a daring knight, a valiant hero, and a good swordsman.

 Granada War

 Siege

 In April 1491, Ferdinand V demanded that Muhammad XII, Granada's ruler, give up the Alhambra palace and the city of Granada.
 Inside the city, Musa led a movement that calls for continuing the jihad against the Christians and the rejection of surrender, saying that "a grave under the ruins of Granada, in the place I die defending, is better for me than the most lavish palaces we obtain by submission to the enemies of Islam."
 Granada was besieged by the Christian forces of Castille and Aragon.
 The siege would last for eight months.